Get

 The study population was very small with only six cats, but the findings are very positive and may offer an alternative to spaying in the coming years.
 This would be particularly helpful in managing stray and feral cat populations around the world.

-We can’t stress enough how important it is to consult with your vet before considering the above methods, particularly off-hormonal ones such as MA, as inappropriate usage is very dangerous and may do more harm than benefit.
+We can’t stress enough how important it is to consult with a vet before considering the above methods, particularly off-hormonal ones such as MA, as inappropriate usage is very dangerous and may do more harm than benefit.
 It’s not a guarantee that a cat won’t get pregnant, and it may cause weight changes, lethargy, behavior changes, vomiting, diarrhea, shaking, collapse, seizures, increased drinking and urination, vaginal discharge, breast tissue enlargement and breast tumors, and recurrence of viral disease or liver problems.

 divider 1 paws